Manuperezro/MSP3-data-Base/README.md

    + Navigation bar

-   - Navigation Menu: I decided to go wiht a simple and clean navigation bar to keep the feeling of a clean empty chopping board    wich invite to Cook.
+   - Navigation Menu: I decided to go with a simple and clean navigation bar to keep the feeling of a clean kitchen which invite to Cook.

    ![features](static/images/features/navbar.png "Navigation bar")

-   + What to it,  Draw Box.
+   + What to Cook?,  Draw Box.

-   - One of the main features of the app, is that users can click in the Try luck buttom, and this will select a random recipe from the users recipe list.
+   - One of the main features of the app, is that users can click in the what to cook, and this will select a random recipe from the list.

     ![features](static/images/features/Drawbox.png "Lucky Box")